 Furman is home to a spiritual community that is not only tolerant, but actively engaged in exploring and understanding different religions.
 There are more than 20 student groups representing different faiths on campus.
 Learn more about Furman’s multi-faith groups.

 Engaging diversity is not limited to our encounters with people from different regional, class, racial, ethnic, and cultural backgrounds.
 Meaningful difference comes about as well because people experience their genders and sexualities differently from the ways others do.
 We recognize and celebrate such differences, and provide a number of support services that foster the well-being and happiness of women, lesbian, gay, bisexual, transgendered, and queer students.
-Read more about gender and sexuality and find additional resources for transgender students.
+See our resources.

 Furman has more than 150 social, recreational, religious, professional, honorary, and special interest student organizations.
 All organizations are open to all Furman students.
-Read more information on Identity- or Cultural-Based organizations.
+See our resources.

 The James B. Duke Library has an assortment of resources on diversity and inclusion, ranging from books and articles to feature films and journals.
 This resource includes subject guides for African American and African Diaspora Cultures, Religion and Women’s, Gender and Sexuality Studies.
 Visit our library website.

 The Diversity Leaders Initiative is a collaborative program that imparts deep knowledge and skills to effectively manage and lead increasingly diverse workers, clients and constituents in South Carolina.
 Learn more about the Initiative.

 Furman University provides anything but a confined experience.
 From implementing faculty-led study away programs to creating a welcoming home for international students, the David and Leighan Rinker Center for Study Away and International Education will expose you to a wide variety of cultures, experiences, ideas and people.
 Read more about the Rinker Center for Study Away and International Education.